cbfacademy-course-material-taylor-2022/software-engineering-project-group-c/README.md

     - Then: I will be shown a login error message and told to try again

-Register new user:
+Navigate to registration Form:
     - As a: new user on a finance web application

     - I want to: be able to see a new user form when the page is loaded

     - So that: I can get ready to fill it in

  Acceptance Criteria/Scenario:

     - Given: I am on the new user form

     - When: I start to interact with the form

     - Then: I will be able to see my inputs on the form

+Register new user

+    - As a: new user on a finance web application

+    - I want to: be able to fill in the  registration form

+    - So that: I can click the submit button to complete registation

+  Acceptance Criteria/Scenario 1 (filling in form correctly):

+    - Given: I fill in each input field correctly

+    - When: I press the “submit/complete registration” button

+    - Then: I will get a message to tell me my registration was successful (validation)

+  Acceptance Criteria/Scenario 2 (filling in form incorrectly):

+    - Given: I fill any input field incorrectly

+    - When: I press the “submit/complete registration” button

+    - Then: I will get a message to tell me my registration was unsuccessful

+Expense Tracker

+    - As a: valid user

+    - I want to: be able to enter my expenses/income

+    - So that I can: keep track of my expenses

+  Acceptance Criteria:

+    - Given that: the user navigate to the expense tracker page

+    - When: income/expense have been entered, the entry should appear in the history section and update current balance

+    - So that I can: visually keep track of my expenditure

+reports:

+    - As a: Registered user of the app trying to keep track of my spending

+    - I want to: be able to look at what my spending trends have been over a certain period of time

+    - So that I can: look at planning my finances better for the future

+  Acceptance Criteria:

+    - Given that:The user is trying to look at their spend over a period of time

+    - When:They got to the reporting function, they are able to access and read the data pulled from their spending habits

+    - So that I can:Plan my upcoming income and expenditure

+Tips:
+    - As a: App user

+    - I want to: be able to get tips on how to use my money better for my family and I

+    - So that I can: make better financial decisions Acceptance Criteria:

+    - Given that:The user is looking for useful tips on how to save and use money more effectively

+    - When:The tips come up they are able to be easily understood and expanded on

+    - So that I can:use the information to make informed financial decisions